prinzz1208/Saleshandy-Learning/README.md

 - Database access calls should never be in loop ( if possible ).
 - To Count with IF condition in MySQL round(COUNT(IF( lastOpenedAt <> '0000-00-00 00:00:00', 1, NULL))/COUNT(*) * 100) as 'open',
+- Local tunnel to create callback url for testing.